-Subsequent sales in the public market of substantial amounts of our common stock by the selling stockholders may have an adverse effect on the market price of our common stock, and the registration of a substantial amount of insider shares, whether or not actually sold, may have a negative impact on the market price of our common stock.
+Sales in the public market of substantial amounts of our common stock may have an adverse effect on the market price of our common stock, and the registration of a substantial amount of insider shares, whether or not actually sold, may have a negative impact on the market price of our common stock.

 Sales of substantial amounts of our common stock, or the availability of such common stock for sale, whether or not actually sold, could adversely affect the prevailing market price of our common stock.
 If this occurs and continues, it could impair our ability to raise additional capital through the sale of equity securities should we desire to do so.
-In addition, because shares owned by HTF-CHF Holdings LLC, an entity that is primarily owned by certain of our officers, are registered for resale, a negative perception could be created in the market about our prospects by such registration.

-None
+Item 1B.
+Unresolved Staff Comments

 Item 2.
 Properties

-As of December 31, 2013, we did not own any real estate or other physical properties materially important to our operation.
-Our executive offices are located at 312 Farmington Avenue, Farmington, Connecticut 06032 and are provided by our Administrator in accordance with the terms of the Administration Agreement.
-We believe that the office facilities of our Administrator are suitable and adequate for our business as it is conducted.
+We do not own any real estate or other physical properties materially important to our operation.
+Our headquarters and our Advisor's headquarters are currently located at 312 Farmington Avenue, Farmington, Connecticut 06032.
+We believe that our office facilities are suitable and adequate to our business.

 Item 3.
 Legal Proceedings

-Neither we nor our Advisor is currently subject to any material legal proceedings, nor, to our knowledge, is any material legal proceeding threatened against us or against our Advisor.
+Neither we nor our Advisor is currently subject to any material legal proceedings.

 Item 4.
 Mine Safety Disclosures

 Not applicable

-49